Setting up who in your organization's security and operations teams (ie, which Admins) can view and edit configurations in the Banyan Command Center.

 |Can delete administrator accounts (if account has Admin or Owner profile)|

-Every administrator (Local or SAML-Only) is associated with a single Profile.
-Currently, Banyan provides five Admin Profile types:
+Every administrator (Local or SAML-Only) is assigned a profile that is associated with a single privilege level.
+Banyan provides several profiles, listed here in order of privilege:

 - Owner (every organization must have at least one Owner)

-The table below lists the possible permissions for Banyan admin profiles.
+The table below lists the permissions associated with the admin privilege levels:

 |Manage Roles & Policies|

 When a SAML-Only account is created just-in-time, it is assigned a ReadOnly profile by default.
 Any administrator with Admin privilege can change the account’s profile.